gowelle/azure-moderator/docs/API_RESPONSES.md

 This document provides example API requests and responses for the Azure Content Safety Laravel package.

+> [!NOTE]
+> As of v2.0.0, all moderation methods return strongly-typed DTO objects (`ModerationResult`) instead of arrays.
+The examples below show both the DTO usage and the underlying data structure.

 ## Text Moderation

 ### Example 1: Approved Content